 Like any other facet of sales, there are right ways and wrong ways to handle objections.
-Over the course of my next three articles I’ll be looking at the right ways and, as you’ll see, objections needn’t be a monster you can’t control.
+I’ll be looking at the right ways to handle objections and, as you’ll see, objections needn’t be a monster you can’t control.

 That’s right, the easiest and quickest way to quash the objections monster is to simply brush it aside.
 It’s a fact that most objections aren’t objections at all, at least not to begin with.
 They are simply small reservations, gripes or moans.
 And it’s these kinds of objections that should be listened to, smiled at and then brushed aside.

 The minute you pay more attention than you should to this type of objection – or worse still throw out ill-thought through rebuttals – these minor quibbles will rapidly become major stumbling blocks to closing the deal.

 Here’s an example of how an objection can be brushed off.